How Do I?

 I have an order granting me custody, but the other parent will not return the child.
 What should I do?

 You may contact your Friend of the Court Parenting Time Judicial Service Officer to request an order to show cause for failure to return.
-You may further elect to retain an order or appear on your own behalf (in pro per) to file a motion for immediate return.
+You may further elect to retain an attorney, seek assistance from legal aid, or appear on your own behalf (in pro per) to file a motion for immediate return.
 If your custody order is clear, you may also contact the local police department to assist you.

 My parenting time order indicates I have reasonable parenting time rights.
 What does that mean?